csciarri/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/insurance-claim-lifecycle-automation/documentation/deployment-guide.md

 1. Navigate to the [Amazon Bedrock > Knowledge base > Create knowledge base console](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/knowledge-bases/create-knowledge-base):

     a.
-Under **Provide knowledge base details**, enter a name and the following optional description, leaving all other default settings:
+Under **Provide knowledge base details**, enter a name and the following optional description, leaving all other default settings.
+Then select **Next**.
     ```
     Use to retrieve claim amount and repair estimate information for claim ID, or answer general insurance questions about things like coverage, premium, policy, rate, deductible, accident, and documents
     ```
     b.
-Under **Set up data source**, enter a name then choose _Browse S3_ and select the 'knowledge-base-assets' folder of the data source S3 bucket you deployed in the preceding deployment step (e.g., \<YOUR-STACK-NAME>-customer-resources/agent/knowledge-base-assets/):
+Under **Configure data source**, enter a name for the data source, then choose _Browse S3_ and select the 'knowledge-base-assets' folder of the data source S3 bucket you deployed in the preceding deployment step (e.g., \<YOUR-STACK-NAME>-customer-resources/agent/knowledge-base-assets/).
+Then select **Next**

     <p align="center">
       <img src="../design/kb-ds-s3-configuration.png"><br>
       <span style="display: block; text-align: center;"><em>Figure 1: Knowledge Base Data Source Configuration</em></span>
     </p>

     c.
-Under **Select embeddings model and configure vector store**, select _Titan Embeddings G1 - Text_ and leave the other default settings.
+Under **Select embeddings model and configure vector store**, select _Titan Embeddings G1 - Text_.
+Under Vector database, leave the 'Quick create a new vectore store' selected and leave the other default settings as is.
 An [OpenSearch Serverless collection](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-vector-search.html) will be created for you.
 This vector store is where the knowledge base pre-processing embeddings are stored and later used for semantic similarity search between queries and data source text.
+Select **Next**

     d.
 Under **Review and create**, confirm your configuration settings then select **Create knowledge base**: